Interpretable Machine Learning for Survival Analysis

 The key to adapting all of the above feature importance measures for survival analysis is the use of appropriate error metrics suitable for survival models.
-Time-dependent performance measures such as the Brier score, the cumulative/dynamic AUC or the log-loss can be used to obtain $|T^S|$ ordered pairs: $\big\{ (t_s, FI_j(t_s)) \big\}_{s=0}^{m}$, such that the feature importance can be visualized over time.
+Time-dependent performance measures such as the Brier score, the cumulative/dynamic AUC or the log-loss can be used to obtain $|\mathbf{t}^{\text{ord}}|$ ordered pairs: $\big\{ (t^o, FI_j(t^o)) \big\}_{o=\min}^{\max}$, such that the feature importance can be visualized over time.
+We illustrate this using computing the PFI based the same simulation setting as described in Section~\ref{sec:ice} and \ref{sec:pdp}.
+The importance values in Figure~\ref{fig:pfi_sim} are derived as the difference between the Brier score loss at a specified time point for the model fitted with a permuted feature matrix (for the feature of interest) and the Brier score loss of the model without any feature permutation.
+The (relative) importance of the features is correctly identified by both models.
+The permutation of $\texttt{x}_1$ does not have any effect on the Brier score, the permutation of $\texttt{x}_2$ has a moderate effect and the permutation of $\texttt{treatment}$ has the strongest effect over all timepoints.
 Single-value performance measures, such as integrated Brier score, log-loss or AUC as well as the concordance index produce outcomes akin to classic feature importance plots, with one feature being associated with one feature importance value.